Rank 2 local systems and abelian varieties II: Introduction

 In particular, Corollaries \ref{cor:higher_dimension_drinfeld} and \ref{cor:higher_dimensional_padic_drinfeld} provide some evidence for a question of Drinfeld \cite[Question 1.4]{drinfeld2012conjecture} and a conjecture of the authors \cite[Conjecture 1.2]{krishnamoorthypal2018}.
 Our motivation for formulating this conjecture was a celebrated theorem of Corlette-Simpson over $\mathbb{C}$ \cite[Theorem 11.2]{corlette2008classification}, the proof of which uses non-abelian Hodge theory.
 In contrast to our earlier work \cite{krishnamoorthypal2018}, this article does not use Serre-Tate deformation theory nor does it use the algebraization/globalization techniques of \cite{hartshorneample}.

 We briefly sketch the proof.
-Drinfeld's first work on the Langlands correspondence for $GL_2$, together with Abe's work on the $p$-adic Langlands correspondence, implies Theorem \ref{main_thm} when $\dim(X)=1$.
+Drinfeld's first work on the Langlands correspondence for $GL_2$, together with Abe's work on the $p$-adic Langlands correspondence and Lemma \ref{lem:all_companions}, implies Theorem \ref{main_thm} when $\dim(X)=1$.
+(The precise argument is given in Step 2 and also uses Remark \ref{rem:mult_1} to organize the summands, as explained in Step 1 of the proof.)
+Note that the resulting abelian scheme is not unique, but it is unique up to isogeny.

 To do the higher-dimensional case, we first assume that $X$ admits a simple normal crossings compactification $\bar{X}$ and $\calE$ is a logarithmic $F$-isocrystal with nilpotent residues.
 (We recall the notion of logarithmic $F$-isocrystals in Appendix \ref{section:log}.)
-A technique of Katz, combined with slope bounds originally due to Lafforgue, allow one to construct a logarithmic Dieudonn\'e crystal whose associated logarithmic $F$-isocrystal is isomorphic to $\calE$.
-This logarithmic Dieudonn\'e crystal yields a natural line bundle, which we call the \emph{Hodge bundle} $\omega$ of the logarithmic Dieudonn\'e crystal, on $\bar{X}$.
+A technique of Katz, combined with slope bounds originally due to Lafforgue, allow one to construct a (non-canonical) logarithmic Dieudonn\'e crystal on an open set $U$ of the compactification $\bar X$ whose associated logarithmic $F$-isocrystal is isomorphic to the restriction $\calE|_U$.
+After the work of Kato-Trihan, this logarithmic Dieudonn\'e crystal yields a natural line bundle, which we call the \emph{Hodge bundle} $\omega$ of the logarithmic Dieudonn\'e crystal, on $\bar{X}$.